Dariel Fernandez: Miami-Dade County Tax Collector

 Following the 2018 passage of a Florida constitutional amendment, the role of Miami-Dade Tax Collector transitioned from an appointed to an elected position.

 On April 5, 2024, Fernandez announced his candidacy for the office of the tax collector of Miami-Dade County.
 He won the Republican primary against Bryan Calvo and later defeated Democratic candidate David Richardson in the general election with 55.7% of the vote.

 His campaign emphasized government modernization, operational efficiency, and addressing corruption in local services.
 He was endorsed by public figures including Mayor Esteban Bovo, Francis Suarez, Kevin Marino Cabrera, and Rick Scott.

 On March 17, 2025, Fernandez announced an investigation into DMV appointment scalping in coordination with local law enforcement.
 The probe aimed to crack down on fraudulent resale of driver license appointments.
 The investigation received national attention and led to a proposed ordinance by Commissioner Kevin Marino Cabrera to criminalize appointment scalping.

 Additionally, as part of his effort to improve service accessibility, Fernandez announced a partnership with Publix supermarkets to install kiosks across multiple locations.
 These kiosks allow residents to renew their vehicle registrations and license plates conveniently, bringing government services closer to the community.

-Anti-Scalping Campaign

-In April 2025, Miami-Dade County enacted a pioneering ordinance to combat the unauthorized sale of public service appointments, particularly those related to driver's license services.
-This measure was introduced in response to widespread issues where individuals and entities used automated bots to hoard appointment slots, subsequently reselling them at inflated prices.

-Following the county's initiative, the Florida Legislature passed House Bill 961 in May 2025, which extended the ban on unauthorized appointment sales statewide.

-This legislation criminalizes the sale or offer to sell service appointments with the Department of Florida Department of Highway Safety and Motor Vehicles (FLHSMV) or authorized tax collector offices without written authorization.
-Offenders are subject to a first-degree misdemeanor charge, reinforcing the state's commitment to ensuring equitable access to public services and deterring fraudulent activities.

-Impact and Reception: The enactment of both the local ordinance and state legislation received widespread support from public officials and the community.
-The coordinated efforts between county and state authorities aim to restore public trust, enhance the efficiency of service delivery, and ensure that all residents have fair access to essential government appointments.